-DM18 Buildings and Structures of Local Importance
+DM17 Buildings and Structures of Local Importance

-Development proposals affecting buildings or structures which make an important contribution to the character and/or interest of the local area will only be permitted where the building's distinctive appearance, architectural integrity, and its setting would not be significantly adversely affected.
+Development proposals affecting buildings or structures which make an important contribution to the character and/or interest of the local area will only be permitted where:-

+- a.
+The building's distinctive appearance, architectural integrity and its setting would not be significantly adversely affected and/or; - b.
+The benefits of the proposal would outweigh any adverse effects.

-7.92 There are a number of buildings within Blaenau Gwent that, although not statutorily listed by Cadw, are considered to be of significant local importance by virtue of their historic, cultural or architectural merit.
-Such buildings are at risk of being altered or even demolished with no regards for their local importance, since this has not been recognised.
-These buildings should be retained, and appropriate uses sought to maintain their essential character.
+- 7.86 There are a number of buildings and structures within Blaenau Gwent that, although not statutorily listed by Cadw, are considered to be of significant local importance by virtue of their historic, cultural or architectural merit.
+The Guardian at Six Bells is an example of a structure of cultural importance.
+Such buildings and structures are at risk of being altered or even demolished with no regards for their local importance, since this has not been recognised.
+The retention of such buildings or structures should be encouraged and appropriate uses sought to maintain their essential character.
 A local list of such buildings will be compiled from visual surveys and consultation with local interest groups.
-SPG will set out methodology for such a list.

-- Objective: 14

-- Strategic Policy: SP11
+Supplementary Planning Guidance will set out the methodology for such a list. - 7.87 In assessing development proposals concerning the building or structure, the Council will assess the degree to which it remains in its original condition, quality of the individual building's architecture and position and influence on the townscape or landscape.
+Consideration will also be given to the effect of other development proposals on the setting and character of the building or structure of local importance.
+Importantly however, the Council will give due regard to the difference between buildings of local importance and those that are statutorily listed and hence the level of protection they attract.

-- Allocations: MU2, H1, HC1 and TM1
+• Allocations: MU2, H1, HC1 and TM1